 It is an exciting time for students when, in Year 9, they look forward to the next chapter of school life and make some decisions for themselves.
 The decisions that have to be made are not always straightforward.
 Education is ever changing and there are many factors that will need to be considered.
 The options process takes account of the latest government advice and what we feel is the best provision for your son/daughter.

 We have included as much choice as possible in the range of courses available to your son/daughter.
 Grades will be 9-1 GCSE Grades.
 Students will leave school with an Attainment 8 score (reflecting the grades they receive across their subjects) and also a Progress 8 score (reflecting the amount of progress that they have made in their subjects from their KS2 primary score).
 In these measures English and Maths carry an increased double weighted score.
 Maths and English are therefore crucially important.

 The next thing to reflect upon is the English Baccalaureate (EBacc).
 This is a qualification comprising GCSEs at grade 5 and above in English, Maths, Combined Science, History or Geography and a Language.
 This is a more academic route which may be favoured by certain career paths or universities.
-We feel it is better to allow families to make this choice, whilst being fully informed of its significance and with advice from teachers and senior leaders in the school.
+We feel it is better to allow families to make this choice, whilst being fully informed of its significance and with advice from tutors and senior leaders in school.

 Introduction to Options Evening from Mr. Collingbourne